-- a. the boundary line and dimensions of the subject property; - b. all structures; - c. topography interpolated from USGS sources and/or otherwise meeting the requirements of the County (provided topographic information shall tie into horizontal and vertical control points); - d. significant wooded areas and other isolated trees; - e.
-100-year floodplain and 100-year floodway boundaries; - f. public and private streets (including street names), rights-of-way and easements; - g. building setback and any build-to lines; - h. all known drainage areas, tiles, pipes and structures; - i. utility services (including fire hydrants); - j. any known underground tanks; - k. street accesses; and - I. any other paved or otherwise improved areas. - 7.
-Site Plan
+- a.
+The boundary line and dimensions of the subject property; - b.
+All structures; - Topography interpolated from USGS sources and/or otherwise meeting the requirements of the County (provided topographic information shall tie into horizontal and vertical control points); - d.
+Significant wooded areas and other isolated trees; - e.
+100-year floodplain and 100-year floodway boundaries; - f.
+Public and private streets (including street names), rights-of-way and easements; - g.
+Building setback and any build-to lines; - h.
+All known drainage areas, tiles, pipes and structures; - i.
+Utility services (including fire hydrants); - j.
+Any known underground tanks; - k.
+Street accesses; and - I. Any other paved or otherwise improved areas.

+7. Site Plan